mpareja/node-uncorded/README.md

 ### Cluster Discovery: ELB

 Uncorded comes built-in with a module for discovering peers based on healthy instances registered with an AWS Elastic Load Balancer.
-Cluster discovery is accomplished by periodically querying AWS ELBs for healthy nodes.
+Cluster discovery is accomplished by periodically [querying AWS ELBs for healthy nodes](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/APIReference/API_DescribeInstanceHealth.html) and [resolving their IP addresses](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html).
 We'll start with polling every 5 seconds and see where we go from there.
 Option fields include:

   + `region`: the AWS region where the ELB and EC2 instances reside. (i.e. `us-east-1`)
   + `elbName`: the name of the Elastic Load Balancers the instances are registered with. (i.e. `uncorded-elb`)